wp-plugins/uptime-robot/readme.txt

 = Which API Key do I use? =

-You can use either your Main API Key to pull in all Monoitors, or a Monitor-Specific API Key to pull in data for a single monitor.
+You can use either your Main API Key to pull in all Monitors, or a Monitor-Specific API Key to pull in data for a single monitor.

 == Screenshots ==